kavaro/member-hooks/README.md

 The hooks to install are specified as an array of ['hookName', hookOptions] arrays.
 Where hookName is the name under which the hook was registered.

+The after hook can return a context object that will be passed to the after hook as 3rd argument.

 Example:
 ```typescript
 import test from 'ava'